 "The Government understands that small- and medium-sized businesses are the backbone of our economy, employing millions of Canadians.
 Market uncertainty has put strain on our oil and gas SMEs, and that's why we are taking real action with commercial financing that will help Canada's oil and gas businesses remain competitive and continue to create good, middle-class jobs across Canada."

 Canada's Minister of Small Business and Export Promotion

-BDC has made available an Energy Diversification commercial financing envelope of up to $500 million over three years for eligible small and medium-sized enterprises (SMEs).
+BDC has made available an Energy Diversification commercial financing envelope of up to 500 million dollars over three years for eligible small and medium-sized enterprises (SMEs).
 BDC is offering repayable commercial loans in order to help these SMEs with higher risk but viable business strategies navigate through the market turbulence.
 The Bank also offers advisory services to help businesses operate more efficiently and profitably.

 2. What can the financing be used for?